 - Microsoft Outlook 2003 SP3

-In addition to provisioning user accounts in Google Apps, you can also:
+In addition to provisioning user accounts in G Suite, you can also:

 - Add domain aliases

-Before your users migrate their data, you should migrate your shared contacts to Google Apps so that your users have immediate access to your full address list.
+Before your users migrate their data, you can migrate your shared contacts to G Suite so your users have immediate access to your full address list.

 For information about migrating contacts, see:

-After you have configured Google Apps, verified the Windows system requirements on each client machine, provisioned your users in Google Apps, and migrated your shared contacts, your next step is to install Google Apps Migration for Microsoft Outlook on each user's computer.
+After you have verified the system requirements on each client machine, provisioned your users in G Suite, and optionally migrated your shared contacts, your next step is to install GSMMO on each client machine.

-Run only one instance of the utility on a computer, and run only one instance of the utility for each user.
+Run only one instance of the utility on each client machine, and run only one instance of the utility for each user.

-For detailed information about using the utility to perform migrations, see the Google Apps Migration for Microsoft Outlook Help Center.
+For detailed information about using the utility to perform migrations, see GSMMO user help.